jakestringfellow/filmdom-node-server-app/README.md

 - Movie and TV Reviews: Users can write reviews and rate movies/TV shows
 - Follow System: FOllow other users and see their activity on a personalized feed

+Known bugs:
+- Major: Currently, remote instances of filmdom do not allow for proper user login and registration.
+While this feature works locally, development on the remotely hosted version of the site is in progress.